Lexevolution/yt-live-chat-ws/README.md

 Run the executable from anywhere, will generate a `config.json` in the same folder as the executable, so it is recommended to put the executable in its own folder.

+The `config.json` is used to set the port for the websocket server, and to set whether the output is simplified (required true for NeosVR).
+Setting simplified to false will output the json objects straight from Masterchat, which you can read the schema for [here](https://sigvt.github.io/masterchat/).

 ## Contributing
 When contributing, please fork this repo, then create a new branch, then submit a pull request.